Ranked! The 10 worst sides ever to appear at a World Cup

 1. Zaire (1974)

-The first Sub-Saharan side to play at the World Cup endured a torrid time.
-After riding their luck against Scotland, where they were lucky to concede only two in their 2-0 defeat, Zaire caved in against Yugoslavia, suffering a 9-0 shellacking.

-Chastened by the defeat, the players were summoned by team officials and informed that their performance had so disgusted the country’s leader, the despotic President Mobutu, that if they conceded more than three goals to world champions Brazil, they might not be allowed home after the tournament.
+Chastened by a 2-0 loss to Scotland and, more significantly, a 9-0 shellacking by Yugoslavia, the Zaire squad was informed that their performance had so disgusted the country’s leader, the despotic President Mobutu, that if they conceded more than three goals to world champions Brazil, they might not be allowed home after the tournament.

 Get the best features, fun and footballing frolics straight to your inbox every week.